RyZum/battle_for_eden/rules.md

 During map creation, players are only allowed to place tiles in such locations that the following conditions are met:
 - there must be at least 3 tiles between each portal tile and the Heart of Eden tile
-- there must be at least 4 tiles between any two portals tiles
+- there must be at least 4 tiles between any two portal tiles
 - each portal must be in contact with at most 2 tiles
 - tiles cannot be placed in direct contact with a portal tile which is already on the map
-- if a player's portal tile is already on the map, they are not allowed to place tiles on the map unless there is at least 3 tiles between the one they are placing and their portal tile
+- if a player's portal tile is already on the map, they are not allowed to place tiles on the map unless there is at least 3 tiles between the one they are placing and their own portal tile

 While placing tiles, keep track of those which are energy-rich locations, by putting an energy-rich-location token on any tile which is in contact